CiscoDevNet/thousandeyes-kubernetes-operator/docs/web_transaction_an.md

    ```
 The test will be removed from ThousandEyes dashboard.

-2. You can also just add **thousandeyes.devnet.cisco.com/test-url** to Service.
+2.If you want to use the [default settings](web_transaction_cr.md#the-test-settings-specified-in-spec-are-defined-below), you can just add **thousandeyes.devnet.cisco.com/test-url** to Service.

-   The test will be created with settings by default.

 Service: [**config/samples/annotations/service_webtransactions_default_settings.yaml**](../config/samples/annotations/service_webtransactions_default_settings.yaml)